 You will then look at your savings and any financing options you have for the renovation.
 The key is to stick to the budget you make which is often the hardest part.

 2. Decide on Renovation Priorities

 When doing a renovation of your home, there will be dozens of changes to be made.
 However, there are changes that are more important than others.

 Therefore, you should evaluate the project and decide which renovations are the top priority.
 They should be those that offer the best bang for your buck or that are necessary for proper living in the property.

 If you focus on renovations that add value to the property, you increase the chances of getting your money back when selling your house.
-Such changes will include putting up a deck, remodeling the kitchen and replacing the garage door among others.
+Such changes will include putting up a deck, kitchen remodeling, and replacing the garage door among others.

 Once you get your priorities right, the rest should easily follow.

 When carrying out substantial renovations, you will probably need the services of a general contractor.
 Unfortunately, most people only consult a single contractor instead of several.